Questo articolo è pubblicato anche in italiano qui.

 - Put the kettle on and give yourself a pat on the back!
 You’ve done a lot of hard work to get these loaves into the oven!

-- The loaves will be fully baked at 45 minutes and the exterior should be a nice golden/amber brown.
+- The loaves will be fully baked between 60 minutes when the exterior is a nice amber brown.

 - Once the loaves have baked fully, remove them from the oven and let them cool for a few hours….